cloudposse/terraform-aws-components/modules/eks/cluster/README.md

             addon_version: "v1.19.0-eksbuild.2"
 ```

-### Picking a Kubernetes Cluster Version
+### Amazon EKS End-of-Life Dates

-When picking a Kubernetes version, you should consider the following:
+When picking a Kubernetes version, be sure to review the [end-of-life dates for Amazon EKS](https://endoflife.date/amazon-eks).
+Refer to the chart below:

-* When the end of life is.
-See [Amazon EKS End of Life Dates](https://endoflife.date/amazon-eks)

 | cycle |  release   | latest      | latest release |    eol     |
 |:------|:----------:|:------------|:--------------:|:----------:|